wp-plugins/meal-planner-pro/readme.txt

 Now your readers can take action on your recipes.
 From saving recipes to a full-featured recipe box, creating grocery lists, or adding them to their meal planning calendar; Meal Planner Pro brings your recipes right to your readers’ tables!

 [youtube https://www.youtube.com/watch?v=2rN-CTZqxJc]

-Note: Shay Bocks’ recipe card designs will be live August 11.

 Our easy to use plugin will, of course, make your recipes SEO-friendly and more likely to appear in [Google's Recipe View](http://googleblog.blogspot.com/2011/02/slice-and-dice-your-recipe-search.html) search.
 (All recipe plugins do this) No need to hand-code your recipes into a sophisticated recipe structure when the Meal Planner Pro Recipe Plugin will do all the heavy lifting for you.
 All while driving more traffic to your recipe website.